yassineMtg/MultimodalSearchML/Milestone 4/README.md

 ---

+##  Project Structure & Cookiecutter Template

+This project was initially scaffolded using a modified version of the **Cookiecutter Data Science** structure, then adapted to fit milestone-based development.
+Each milestone was placed in its own subfolder to track progress clearly while maintaining modularity.

+The core ideas from Cookiecutter — such as separation of `data/`, `notebooks/`, `scripts/`, and `models/` — are reflected across the milestones.

+---

 ## Dataset Overview and Preprocessing

 The dataset used in this milestone is the [Amazon ESCI dataset](https://github.com/amazon-science/esci-data/tree/main/shopping_queries_dataset), which provides real multi-class relevance labels for query-product pairs.
 The ESCI labels include: